 Start with the CMS Five-Star rating at medicare.gov/care-compare (Health Inspections, Staffing, Quality Measures, Overall).
 Pull the most recent CMS Statement of Deficiencies (CMS-2567).
 Look up the facility on the HFC database at internet.health.tn.gov/facilitylistings.
 Then call the Tennessee Long-Term Care Ombudsman at 877-236-0013 and ask whether the facility has had recent complaint patterns.
 Tour the facility at different times of day, ideally including a 4 PM and a weekend visit, before signing anything.

-• Nursing Facility Level of Care (NFLOC): The clinical eligibility test for TennCare nursing home coverage; assessed via the TN PAE Acuity Scale, 9+ points required.
+• Nursing Facility Level of Care (NFLOC): The clinical eligibility test for TennCare nursing home coverage; assessed via the TN PAE Acuity Scale, where at least 9 of a possible 26 points meets the standard on score alone.

 • Activities of Daily Living (ADLs): The functional measures (bathing, dressing, toileting, transferring, eating, continence) that drive much of the PAE score.